20kdc/c3ds-projects/colour-depth-fix/README.md

 4. Copy bin/ddrhk.dll into your Docking Station directory
 5. See if it works

+## Hexeditable settings

+This is just here in case anyone *really* needs it.

+There are settings which can be modified by hex-editing the binary.

+`LimitWindowXY:Y` tries to avoid the window being placed off-screen.
+This may, however, act in an unwanted way on multi-monitor setups.

+It can thus be disabled by changing the `Y` to `N`.

+Also, imagine there's a convenient blank space here on the manual with `5678` printed, as if by a different printer.

 ## Technical Summary

 ddrhk.c -> ddrhk.exe: injector